swapniljha001/swapniljha001/README.md

 -->

 ## About Me
-I am Swapnil Jha, a 25-year-old, Master's student at the Universität Potsdam, Germany in Cognitive Systems.
-Along with ~3 years of work experience, I have:
+I’m Swapnil Jha, a Master's student in Cognitive Systems at Universität Potsdam, Germany, with **~3 years of work experience**.
+I have:

-• Proven expertise in data standardization & automation, improving operational efficiency in reinsurance and pharmaceutical analytics.
+* **Proven expertise in data standardization & automation**, improving operational efficiency in reinsurance and pharmaceutical analytics.
-• Diverse experience across industries, including reinsurance, pharmaceuticals, environmental mapping, & data visualization.
+* **Diverse experience across industries**, including reinsurance, pharmaceuticals, environmental mapping, & data visualization.
-• Strong technical skills in Python, machine learning, & cloud platforms, with certifications from Microsoft, AWS, and Udacity.
+* **Strong technical skills in Python, machine learning, & cloud platforms**, with certifications from Microsoft, AWS, and Udacity.
-• Effective communicator and problem-solver, delivering data-driven insights and leading projects with professionalism and efficiency.
+* **Effective communicator and problem-solver**, delivering data-driven insights and leading projects with professionalism and efficiency.

 <!-- I have considerable knowledge in the Decision Analytics field.
 And I am enthralled by Machine Learning and its applications and advancements.
 I am equipped with the knowledge of Python and SQL and the core concepts of Machine Learning and am fluent in languages such as English, Hindi, Maithili, and a little bit of German as well.-->